Have you ever analyzed how long Medicare takes to pay your claims? We did!

 So, how long does it take Blue Cross Blue Shield to Process Claims?

-Blue Cross Blue Shield is a little more complex and harder to quantify one exact number for this analysis.
+Blue Cross is a little more complex when it comes to measuring how long it takes to pay my claim, and its harder to quantify one exact number for this analysis.
 Mainly because there are 36 Independently operated subsidiaries of Blue Cross that provide healthcare plans to 1 in 3 Americans, with each having its own payment process.

 If you’re wondering who your specific Blue Cross Subsidiary is, look at the first 3 letters of the Subscriber ID.
 These 3 letters represent the subsidiary who processes your claims.
 Ours is ‘ZES’, which is Blue Cross Blue Shield of Tennessee.
 If you’re unsure who yours is, you can look it up here.